Baragar-Bourgain-Gamburd-Sarnak conjecture

 map markov triple to markov triple.

-This is also true for $latex R_2,R_3$. and the transform $latex R_1,R_2,R_3$ and permutation a classical result of markov claim that all solution of (*) could be generated from $latex (1,1,1)$.
-I get a similar result for a similar algebraic equation 1 half years ago when consider a $latex Q$ version of problem about 1-form given by Xu Bin.
+This is also true for $latex R_2,R_3$. and the transform $latex R_1,R_2,R_3$ and permutation a classical result of Markov claim that all solutions of (*) could be generated from $latex (1,1,1)$.
+I got a similar result for a similar algebraic equation 1 half years ago when considering a $latex Q$ version of problem about the 1-form given by Xu Bin.

-The B-B-G-S conjecture is is the connected property still true for prime $latex p$ surfficed large?
+The B-B-G-S conjecture is is the connected property still true for prime $latex p$ sufficed large?